Albuquerque, New Mexico: Architecture

 The original architecture of La Villa de Albuquerque is referred to as the Territorial Style, it was revitalized as the Territorial Revival architecture.
 Architect John Gaw Meem is often credited with this revival.

 John Gaw Meem is also credited with developing and popularizing the Pueblo Revival style, which was based in Santa Fe but received an important Albuquerque commission in 1933 as the architect of the University of New Mexico.
 He retained this commission for the next quarter-century and developed the university's distinctive Southwest style.
 Meem also designed the Cathedral Church of St. John in 1950.

 Pueblo Deco architecture was derived from Pueblo and Territorial styles meeting the Art Deco movement, and it is richly featured in downtown Albuquerque.
 Albuquerque boasts a unique nighttime cityscape, personified in the lights of Albuquerque, a common motif in art and song.
 The city lights twinkle and glitter from views on Nine Mile Hill, it was among Elvis Presley's favorite views.
 Route 66 era neon signs, and LED style versions of the neon-style are common throughout the city.
 Many building exteriors are illuminated in vibrant colors such as green and blue.
 The Wells Fargo Building is illuminated green.
 The DoubleTree Hotel changes colors nightly, and the Compass Bank building is illuminated blue.
 The rotunda of the county courthouse is illuminated yellow, while the tops of the Bank of Albuquerque and the Bank of the West are illuminated reddish-yellow.
 Due to the nature of the soil in the Rio Grande Valley, the skyline is lower than might be expected in a city of comparable size elsewhere, and it was used to highlight the low-lying architecture of heritage Pueblo and Hispano architectural styles.

 Albuquerque has expanded greatly in area since the mid-1940s.
 During those years of expansion, the planning of the newer areas has considered that people drive rather than walk.
 The pre-1940s parts of Albuquerque are quite different in style and scale from the post-1940s areas.
 The older areas include the North Valley, the South Valley, various neighborhoods near downtown, and Corrales.
 The newer areas generally feature four- to six-lane roads in a 1 mile (1.61 km) grid.
 Each 1 square mile (2.59 km^{2}) is divided into four 160 acre neighborhoods by smaller roads set 0.5 miles (0.8 km) between major roads.
 When driving along major roads in the newer sections of Albuquerque, one sees strip malls, signs, and cinderblock walls.
 The upside of this planning style is that neighborhoods are shielded from the worst of the noise and lights on the major roads.
-The downside is that it is virtually impossible to go anywhere without driving.